 resolves the cross-site issues.

-If subdomains are not available or not desirable, JupyterHub provides a
+If subdomains are unavailable or undesirable, JupyterHub provides a

 Spawner.disable_user_config, which can be set to prevent

 the user-owned configuration files from being loaded.
 After implementing this

 PATHs and package installation are the other things that the